openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-gpu-operations.rst

 #########################

-The configuration file is expected to follow the ``.xml`` file structure with a node of the type ``CustomLayer`` for every custom operation you provide.
+The configuration file is expected to follow the ``.xml`` file structure with a ``CustomLayer`` node for every custom operation you provide.

 The definitions described in the sections below use the following notations: